 This funding is restricted to companion dogs only and intended for dogs living with low-income persons.
 Rescued dogs awaiting re-homing, dogs in foster care, and sheltered dogs are not eligible.
 Once a dog has been re-homed and is a companion, that new owner may apply.
 Except in extenuating circumstances, funding by this donor is limited to five dogs per household.

-To arrange to check out humane traps for feral cats, e-mail email@example.com.
-Traps are kept at a home of a volunteer north of Tyler on U.S. 69 and another volunteer southeast of Tyler off FM 756.
-Get information on TNR (trap/neuter/release).
+To arrange to check out humane traps for feral cats, e-mail firstname.lastname@example.org.
+Traps are kept at homes of volunteers.
+See our TNR page on this site for information on TNR (trap/neuter/release).

 A special offer from Animal Wellness magazine: